Stevie Smith: Poetry

 Smith's first volume of poetry, the self-illustrated A Good Time Was Had By All, was published in 1937 and established her as a poet.
+Smith said she took the title from parish magazines, where descriptions of church picnics often included this phrase.

 Soon her poems were found in periodicals.
 Her style was often very dark; her characters were perpetually saying "goodbye" to their friends or welcoming death.
 At the same time her work has an eerie levity and can be very funny though it is neither light nor whimsical.
-"Stevie Smith often uses the word 'peculiar' and it is the best word to describe her effects" (Hermione Lee).
+For the critic Hermione Lee "Stevie Smith often uses the word 'peculiar' and it is the best word to describe her effects".
 She was never sentimental, undercutting any pathetic effects with the ruthless honesty of her humour.

-"A good time was had by all" – the title of Smith's first collection – itself became a catch phrase, still occasionally used to this day.
-Smith said she got the phrase from parish magazines, where descriptions of church picnics often included this phrase.
-This saying has become so familiar that it is recognised even by those who are unaware of its origin.
-Variations appear in pop culture, including "Being for the Benefit of Mr. Kite!" by the Beatles.

 Though her poems were remarkably consistent in tone and quality throughout her life, their subject matter changed over time, with less of the outrageous wit of her youth and more reflection on suffering, faith and the end of life.
 Her best-known poem is "Not Waving but Drowning".
 She was awarded the Cholmondeley Award for Poets in 1966 and won the Queen's Gold Medal for poetry in 1969.
 She published nine volumes of poems in her lifetime (three more were released posthumously).

 As an occasional work, Smith wrote the text of the coffee-table book Cats in Colour (1959), for which she wrote a humorous series of captions to photographs imagining the inner lives of cats.

 Smith's poems have been the focus of writers and critics around the world.
 James Antoniou writes in The Australian that her 'apparent innocence masks such fierce complexities, such ambition and startling originality, that many people baulk at her work', while Michael Dirda affirms in The Washington Post that, 'certainly, an outward charm is part of Smith's aesthetic strategy, though there’s nothing naive or whimsical beneath her surface.'
 Carol Rumens writes in The Guardian that Smith 'skewered formality, though formally deft, and challenged, with a Victorian school marm's brisk tartness, the lingering shades of late-Victorian social hypocrisy.'

 In 2023, newly declassified UK government files revealed that Smith was considered as a candidate to be the new Poet Laureate of the United Kingdom in 1967 following the death of John Masefield.
 She was rejected after appointments secretary John Hewitt consulted with Dame Helen Gardner, the Merton Professor of English at the University of Oxford (who stated that Smith "wrote 'little girl poetry' about herself mostly") and Geoffrey Handley-Taylor, chair of The Poetry Society (who stated that Smith was "unstable").